Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #7: The Tile-Roof Chicken Coop That Matches Your House (Yes, Really)

-You know that moment when your golden gives you those eyes because she wants outside, but outside is a mess and nothing out there looks like it belongs in your yard?
+I’m sure you’ve all had that feeling… when you’re golden is giving you those eyes because she wants to go outside, but outside is a mess and nothing outside looks like it should be in your yard.

 This coop though.
 This one.

-Matching clay roof tiles pulled from the main house’s leftover materials pull this whole thing together.
-Feature → cohesion → your backyard finally looks intentional.
+1. The clay tiles (leftovers from the main house) that tie everything together.
+Feature → cohesion → finally your backyard looks planned.

-If you’re in the Southwest especially, shade and airflow aren’t optional — they’re survival.
+If you’re in the Southwest, you know that shade and airflow are a must!

 📸 Photo credit: Instagram @hd_doghouse_jg